affinda/affinda-python/docs/models.md

 duplicate of an existing document, no credits will be consumed.
 If "false", will parse the document normally whether its a duplicate or not.
 If not provided, will fallback to the workspace settings.
+- `region_bias`: A JSON representation of the RegionBias object.

 <a id="models._models.DocumentEditRequest"></a>